MohamedSaidSallam/react-native-component-snippet/README.md

 # React Native Component Snippet

-Simply adds the following snippet to VS Code for JS and JSX files.
+Simply adds a snippet that creates a React Native Functional Component with Styles and PropTypes for JS and JSX files.

 ## Features